sadewadee/softether-autoinstall/README.md

 ```bash
 wget -O install https://raw.githubusercontent.com/icoexist/softether-autoinstall/master/ubuntu/x86/se-install-ubuntu-x86.bash && chmod 777 install && ./install
 ```
-Please bear in mind that running 32-bit versions of Ubuntu server is not recommended, and you Ubuntu 18.04 is **not** available in a 32-bit version.
+Please bear in mind that running 32-bit versions of Ubuntu server is not recommended, and Ubuntu 18.04 is **not** available in a 32-bit version.

 ## CentOS
 ### 64-bit